aiera-inc/aiera-mcp/README.md

 ## Privacy Policy

-This MCP server interacts with Aiera's API to fetch financial data.
-All data requests are subject to Aiera's privacy policy and terms of service.
+This MCP server interacts with Aiera's API to fetch relevant financial data.
+All data requests are subject to Aiera's privacy policy and terms of service, and require an active account.

 - **Aiera Privacy Policy**: https://aiera.com/privacy-policy/
 - **Data Handling**: This server does not store or cache any user data.
-All requests are proxied directly to Aiera's API.
 - **API Key**: Your Aiera API key is used only for authenticating requests to their API.